ARM9/bass/doc/index.md

 # Bass

-Bass is an table based, multi architecture, cross platform, macro assembler written by Near until version 17.
+Bass is an table based, multi architecture and cross platform, macro assembler written by Near until version 17.
 This tool targets at developers or hackers interested into old videogame systems such as NES, SNES, MegaDrive and others.

 The original documentation can be found at `/bass/doc/bass.html` inside of each source-package.